 We believe it is very important to identify and assess children with special needs as early as possible so that effective interventions can be put in place.
 Screening tests such as the Bellfield may be administered in Junior Infants during their second term in school.
 The M.I.S.T.
 (Middle Infants Screening Test) is administered to all pupils in Senior Infants during the second term of the school year.
-Pupils who present with scores below a given point will do a follow up programme involving parental & SEN support.
-After 6 weeks these pupils are re-tested (using M.I.S.T.) to measure progress made as a result of this early intervention.
+Pupils who present with scores below a given point may do a follow up programme involving parental and or SEN support.
+If deemed necessary, after 6 weeks these pupils are re-tested (using M.I.S.T.) to measure progress made as a result of this early intervention.